Christina-na/cse15l-lab-reports/index.md

 * There is no specified path provided for changing the working directory; as a result, this command does not make sense, and there is no output
 * The output is not an error.

-   b.
-With a path to a directory as an argument
+2. With a path to a directory as an argument

 ```
 [user@sahara ~]$ cd lecture1